15 Coolest Tech Products You’ll Want to Buy This Year

 Behold the next wave of gadgets, gear, and services that will transform our lives in the coming year.

-Right now, you can experience the awesomeness of VR gaming with an Oculus Rift and a powerful enough PC.
-Or you can wait a little longer for the arrival of the Oculus Quest, which bills itself as “the world’s first all-in-one gaming system built for virtual reality.”
+You can experience the awesomeness of VR gaming with an Oculus Rift and a powerful enough PC.
+Or you can try the Oculus Quest, which bills itself as “the world’s first all-in-one gaming system built for virtual reality.”
 No PC needed.
 Just put on the VR headset, grab the controllers, and commence battle in whichever universe you choose to immerse yourself.

 Samsung’s foldable phone